SaiSruthisri/Voice-Chat-Agent/README.md

-# UD Voice Chat Agent
+# Voice & Chat Agent

 A dual-mode (chat + voice) AI ordering assistant for restaurants.
 Powered by Google Gemini, it lets customers browse the menu, build an order, and pay — all through natural conversation, whether they type or speak.